Esshahn/Ghost-Town/README.md

 ````

 Please note that the directory structure will likely be different on your machine.
 If you use VSCode as an editor, you'll find a `tasks.json` file inside the `.vscode` folder that compiles, packs and displays the game in the VICE emulator.

+## Version history

+* 1.0 - this is the initial release

+# Thanks

+This project would not have been possible without the support of many others.
+My deepest thanks go to:

+* Spider Jerusalem for helping with the initial disassembly and composing the C64 music
+* Charlie/chainq for providing the hungarian translation
+* Luca/Fire for testing the Plus/4 version, helping with bugfixing and providing great feedback
+* dalezy for help with the music export
+* MacBacon for code support
+* Stefan Vogt for testing the games on real hardware